comp-imaging/ProxImaL/doc/source/index.rst

 The example above uses simple, well-known priors.
 Much better results can be obtained using the more sophisticated priors provided in ProxImaL.

 ProxImaL was designed and implemented by Felix Heide and Steven Diamond.
-See `the accompanying paper <http://web.stanford.edu/~stevend2/pdf/proximal.pdf>`_ for a full discussion of ProxImaL's design and examples of state-of-the-art results obtained with ProxImaL.
+See `the accompanying paper <https://stevendiamond.me/pdf/proximal.pdf>`_ for a full discussion of ProxImaL's design and examples of state-of-the-art results obtained with ProxImaL.

 .. toctree::
    :hidden:

-   install/index
+   install
    tutorial/index
    examples/index
-   publications/index
+   publications